fullstack-development/developers-roadmap/backend/junior-3/testing.md

   What problems does the pursuit of 100% covering bring?
 * How do tests help in application construction?
 Why testability of a module is a good indicator of clear code?
+* How do side-effects impact code testability?
+* How to test functions which are not exported from a module?
+Are these tests required?
+* What is a heisenbug?
+What are the methods of debugging it?

 #### Resources